krzemienski/awesome-from-stars/README.md

 * [BERNARDO31P/FastDownloader](https://github.com/BERNARDO31P/FastDownloader): FastDownloader: A fast YouTube video/audio downloader in electron.js (and many more)
 * [kibotu/FastExoPlayerSeeker](https://github.com/kibotu/FastExoPlayerSeeker): Fast Seek for ExoPlayer
 * [cdgriffith/FastFlix](https://github.com/cdgriffith/FastFlix): FastFlix is a free GUI for HEVC and AV1 encoding, GIF/WebP/AVIF creation, and more!
-* [labring/FastGPT](https://github.com/labring/FastGPT): FastGPT is a knowledge-based platform built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
+* [labring/FastGPT](https://github.com/labring/FastGPT): FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letting you easily develop and deploy complex question-answering systems without the need for extensive setup or configuration.
 * [alibaba/fastjson](https://github.com/alibaba/fastjson): FASTJSON 2.0.x has been released, faster and more secure, recommend you upgrade.
 * [AFNetworking/fastlane](https://github.com/AFNetworking/fastlane): A fastlane setup to deploy Objective-C and Swift frameworks.
 * [fastlane/fastlane](https://github.com/fastlane/fastlane): 🚀 The easiest way to automate building and releasing your iOS and Android apps